WP File Download: Files and Categories

 In the file settings, you can set a password for that file in the "Password Protected" field.
 Do not forget to click on Save settings button.

-6. Update a file
+6. Update a file from WordPress admin

 In order to update a file, just open WP File Download, click on the file of your choice and use the Send a new version button in the right column to replace the file.

 You can change the file format, size or anything else.
 WP File Download detects every single change and replaces the file The plugin includes a versioning system, so that each time you update a file, the old version is stored and listed above.

 You can use this feature to restore a previous file version or to delete old file versions.

 WP File download has many tools to limit file visibility and management for the admin side.
 First, we need to make a distinction between: